 Can you rely solely on your professional network to find your next job?
 In this clip from the recent TruLondon event, I speak with Rachael Moss from KellyOCG about the hidden job market and why most jobs are never advertised.
 We discuss the different networks people use to find work, how candidate behavior has changed over time, and where—if it all—recruiters now fit within the job-seeking process.

 May was a busy month, we had our first anniversary and the wife and me were featured in Cosmopolitan UK which was cool.
 It’s been very hot here in London and everything is building up to the Queen’s Diamond Jubilee.
-If you’re in the UK, do check out our LinkedIn Masterclass workshops in London – […]

 Reid Hoffman is the co-founder and chairman of my favourite social network LinkedIn.
 He was kind enough to send me the new book “The Start-Up of You” he has written together with Ben Casnocha, which I have just finished reading.